 Students who have a positive drug test at Highpoint must enroll in the Youth Prevention Program and provide proof of continuous attendance and completion.
-Students must also pay a testing fee of \$25 each time they are retested and test positive.
 Students are also subject to additional days or a recommendation to their home district for expulsion to JJAEP in accordance with the law.
 Students who test positive for illegal substances or alcohol will drop to Level 1.

 Refusal to submit to a drug test when requested to do so by Highpoint administration will be considered the same as testing positive for drug use.
 The student refusing to submit to drug testing will face the same consequences as a student testing positive.
-See Highpoint School: Drug and Alcohol Test Procedures Form in the Appendix at page 126.
+[See Highpoint School: Drug and Alcohol Test Procedures Form in the Appendix at page 115.]